 Where can Geotrichum be found?

-This fungus is very easily available in all the parts of the world.
-It can be found in the soil, in the water and even in the air.
-In addition to that, this mold can also be found in plants, dairy products and even in the digestive tract of human beings.
+Geotrichum species are truly cosmopolitan and can be found in almost all the parts of the world.
+They mostly colonize the soil, but can also be found in the water and its spores are ever-present in the air.
+In addition to that, this mold can also be found on plants, dairy products and even in the digestive tract of human beings.

 Where can you find Geotrichum mold in the house?

-Geotrichum mold is not a common household name to many people.
+Because it occurs relatively rarely, Geotrichum mold is not a common household name.
 This is a good thing because this type of mold can be very difficult to remove.
-As stated above, the mold appears white to cream in color and it is soft and easily spreading.
+As stated above, Geotrichum colonies appear white to cream in colour, are soft to the touch and can spread easily in a wide range of conditions.

 This mold can attack your home irrespective of the location and weather conditions.
-Once there is a moist area in your home or garage, the mold can grow very well.
+If a Geotrichum spore happens to land in a moist area in your home or garage, it will develop into a visible mold in a matter of days.
+Damp areas of the house, such as bathrooms, kitchens and basements should be regularly checked for mold growth.

-If it is not checked and controlled immediately, it will mature and release spores.
-These spores will then move through the air and establish another colony in the house and the cycle will continue until your space is fully covered with the mold.
+If not kept in check and controlled immediately, the mold will mature and release spores.
+These spores will then move through the air and establish another colony in the house, beginning a vicious cycle of mold growth and spore release.

 Is Geotrichum mold dangerous?

-Getting rid of fully festered Geotrichum mold is more difficult than removing small colonies of the mold.
-It is therefore important to ensure you constantly look out for mold in the moist areas of your house.
+Getting rid of fully festered Geotrichum mold is more difficult than removing small colonies.
+Once the mold begins to sporulate it can be very persistent, as the spores are not visible to the naked eye and can remain present in your home for a very long time.
+In these cases, a minor leak or increase in humidity is all it takes for the mold to re-emerge.
+It is therefore important to ensure you regularly keep an eye out for mold in the moist areas of your house.

-If the infestation is minor, then you can remove the Geotrichum mold by yourself.
+If the infestation is minor, then you could attempt to remove the Geotrichum mold by yourself.

-However, ensure that the house is thoroughly inspected later to confirm whether you removed all the mold or not.
+However, ensure that the house is thoroughly inspected later to confirm whether you removed the mold in its entirety.

 - Coveralls to cover your body from head to toe.